Subscribe to receive announcements of new itineraries, tips and tricks, promotions.

 Day 5: Heartland of Dolomiti di Brenta

-The enormous highland region at the center of the Brenta Dolomites can be crossed from west to east at one point only – through the Bocca di Brenta pass.
+The vast highland region at the center of the Brenta Dolomites can be crossed from west to east at one point only – through the Bocca di Brenta pass.
 Today you will make your way to this pass and go deep into the very center of the Brenta Dolomites.
 It features a unique landscape with multiple tower-like mountains separated by precipices that are hundreds of meters deep.
-You cross it by the only possible trekking trail, skirting gigantic protrusions with vertical cliffs and noisy flocks of Alpine coughs soaring up above.
-By midday you arrive at the hut and can have lunch.
-If you can muster enough strength, you have a possibility to go on a loop hike following a secured panoramic trail to see the eastern extremity of the Brenta Dolomites and possibly also the emerald-green Lake Molveno at the foot of the slopes.
+You will cross it by the only possible trekking trail, skirting gigantic protrusions with vertical cliffs and noisy flocks of Alpine coughs soaring up above.
+By midday you arrive at the hut near the pass and can have lunch.
+If you can muster enough strength, you have a possibility to go on an optional loop hike before descending to your destination hut for the night.
+There is an easy secured panoramic trail that lets you see the eastern extremity of the Brenta Dolomites and possibly also the emerald-green Lake Molveno at the foot of the slopes.

 Day 6: Monte Turion and Groste Pass